 - sprinkles optional

-In a separate bowl, beat butter and both sugars for 2 minutes, until smooth and creamy.
+In a separate bowl, beat butter, granulated sugar and brown sugar for 2 minutes, until smooth and creamy.
 Add egg, egg yolk, and molasses and beat until thoroughly combined, scraping the sides of the bowl as needed.
 Add the flour mixture and beat until combined.